Romeo and Juliet (Tchaikovsky): Musical structure

 Although styled an 'Overture-Fantasy' by the composer, the overall design is a symphonic poem in sonata form with an introduction and an epilogue.
 The work is based on three main strands of the Shakespeare story.
-The first strand, written in F-sharp minor, following Mily Balakirev's suggestion, is the introduction representing the saintly Friar Laurence.
+The first strand, written in F♯ minor, following Mily Balakirev's suggestion, is the introduction representing the saintly Friar Laurence.
 Here there is a foreboding of doom from the lower strings.
-The Friar Laurence theme is heard in F-sharp minor, with plucked strings, before ending up in E minor.
+The Friar Laurence theme is heard in F♯ minor, with plucked strings, before ending up in E minor.
 The introduction is chorale-like.

 Eventually a single first inversion B minor chord that is passed back and forth between strings and woodwinds grows into the second strand in B minor, the strife theme of the warring Capulets and Montagues, including a reference to the sword fight, depicted by crashing cymbals.
 There are agitated, quick sixteenth notes.
-The action suddenly slows, the key changing from B minor to D-flat (as suggested by Balakirev) and we hear the opening bars of the "love theme", the third strand, passionate and yearning in character but always with an underlying current of anxiety.
+The action suddenly slows, the key changing from B minor to D♭ (as suggested by Balakirev) and we hear the opening bars of the "love theme", the third strand, passionate and yearning in character but always with an underlying current of anxiety.
 The love theme signifies the couple first meeting and the scene at Juliet's balcony.
 The English horn and viola represent Romeo, while the flutes represent Juliet.